wayneeseguin/psql-cm/README.md

     rake install    # Build then install the psql-cm gem. rake restore    # Create psqlcm_development, run psql-cm actions {setup, dump, restore} in order. rake setup      # Create psqlcm_development and run psql-cm setup on it

+Specifically to do a full-cycle walkthrough on the psqlcm\_development database,

+    rake drop create setup dump drop restore